Ibrahimovic ruled out of Euro 2020 with injury | Goal.com

 The bigger picture

-Milan have two matches left of the Serie A season with which to finish in the top four if they are to seal Champions League football for the 2021-22 campaign.
+Milan have two matches left of the Serie A season in their attempts to finish in the top four and seal Champions League football for the 2021-22 campaign.

-The Rossoneri currently sit in third place but are being closely tailed by Napoli and Juventus.
+The Rossoneri currently sit in third place and hold a three-point advantage over fifth-placed Juventus.

 Wednesday's incredible 7-0 win over Torino came without the Swede's services, however, and Milan now boast a tally of 12 goals in just three matches.